great-expectations

 Code of conduct

-Everyone interacting in GX OSS project codebases, Discourse forums, Slack channels, and email communications is expected to adhere to the GX Community Code of Conduct.
+Everyone interacting in GX Core project codebases, Discourse forums, Slack channels, and email communications is expected to adhere to the GX Community Code of Conduct.